-You can place an order by phone or by using the order form in the back of this parts list.
-This order form can be faxed to 856.294.0070 or e-mailed to sales@hotkilns.com.
-Be sure to include your credit card number, expiration date, and three digit verification code, your name, phone number and correct billing and shipping addresses.
-For details see hotkilns.com/ordering-parts.
+You can place an order by phone or by using the handy order form in the back of this parts list.
+This order form can be faxed to 856.294.0070.
+Be sure to include your Visa or Mastercard number and expiration date, three digit verification code, your name, phone number and correct shipping address.
+For more information see: hotkilns.com/ordering-parts